How to be proactive

 When providing a work experience placement it is important to draw up an agreement between the organisation, individual and any support organisation.
 This should include the terms of the placement (lengths, hours, supervision), and the provision of insurance cover.
 Individuals would not normally receive payment whilst on placement but should be provided with any uniform or safety equipment appropriate to the job.

 A job taster should be organised in much of the same manner as that of a work experience placement.
 The main difference is that the duration of a job taster would not be expected to last for more than two weeks and in most cases will only be for a day or two.
-Job tasters are a simple yet effective way to enable a person with a disability to get a flavour of a specific occupational sector and to sample different types of work for a short period of time.
+Job tasters are a simple yet effective way to enable a disabled person to get a flavour of a specific occupational sector and to sample different types of work for a short period of time.
 This can be of benefit with regards to identifying future employment goals and also assists a person to gain an insight into particular work environments.

-By facilitating an organised work-site visit, an employer can provide a person with a disability (or a group) with a brief insight into the realities of work and the roles and tasks performed in their workplace.
+By facilitating an organised work-site visit, an employer can provide a disabled person (or a group) with a brief insight into the realities of work and the roles and tasks performed in their workplace.
 This may well influence their career choices as well as helping prepare for the world of work.
 Work-site visits should ideally be organised and co-ordinated through an employment support organisation and would not be expected to last more than a few hours.

-Encourage job applications from people with disabilities
+Encourage job applications from disabled people

-Employers can target people with disabilities and disability organisations by sending them future job vacancies.
+Employers can target disabled people and disability organisations by sending them future job vacancies.
 A welcoming and encouraging statement in job advertisements conveys a positive message that as an employer you wish to create a diverse workforce.
 You can find out more information about this in the Advertising tab in the Recruitment section of this guide.